alan-turing-institute/CleverCSV/README.md

 CleverCSV provides an improved version of the dialect sniffer in the CSV module, but it also adds some useful wrapper functions.
 These functions automatically detect the dialect and aim to make working with CSV files easier.
-We currently have the following functions:
+We currently have the following helper functions:

 * [``detect_dialect``
   ](https://clevercsv.readthedocs.io/en/latest/source/clevercsv.html#clevercsv.wrappers.detect_dialect):